pkrishnath/helloworld/README.md

 `helm-apply.sh` will always do a clean install.
 Any of the existing charts with the same identity gets removed first and then it does a clean install.

-You can upgrade all your apps (if at all if you have made any changes to the generated manifests) by running the below bash command:
+You can upgrade all your apps  by running the below bash command:

 ```
 bash helm-upgrade.sh (or) ./helm-upgrade.sh
 ```

+## Accessing app from kubernetes cluster

+TODO: Ingress is not implemented

+You can use `kubectl port-forward` command to access your application from localhost

+eg: `kubectl port-forward service/revolut-helloworld-helloworld-revolut 8081:8081` and application can be access via localhost:8081